68 Cygni

-68 Cygni is the Flamsteed designation for a star in the constellation Cygnus.
+68 Cygni is a star in the constellation Cygnus.
 Located approximately 690 pc distant, the star is a hot blue giant of spectral type O7.5IIIn((f)), a massive star that is likely currently expanding to become a supergiant.
-The star is surrounded by a ring-shaped nebula (likely a Strömgren sphere) named S 119.
+The star is surrounded by a ring-shaped nebula (likely a Strömgren sphere) named Sharpless 2-119 (Clamshell nebula).

 68 Cygni is currently classified as a rotating ellipsoidal variable, varying between apparent magnitudes 4.98 and 5.09, although the classification as a rotating ellipsoidal variable is subject to controversy.
 Barely visible to the naked eye, the star is likely to have a mass of around 26 solar masses and a temperature of approximately 34,000 kelvins, although many of the star's physical parameters are subject to uncertainties due to the unclear nature of the system.

 Naming

 Being visible to the naked eye, 68 Cygni would have been observable since ancient times, but the first known cataloging and designation of the star was by Johann Bayer, who assigned it the Bayer designation A Cygni.
 Bayer grouped stars into six magnitude groupings (1st- through 6th-magnitude) and assigned Greek letters to the brightest 24 stars in these groupings, sorted by right ascension within groups.
 When he ran out of Greek letters, Bayer then moved on to Latin letters; thus, 68 Cygni was the 25th star Bayer designated in Cygnus.

 The star was later observed by John Flamsteed, who cataloged naked-eye stars by constellation.
 Contrary to popular belief, Flamsteed did not assign the stars Flamsteed designations; rather, the French astronomer Joseph Jérôme de Lalande assigned Flamsteed numbers to stars in each constellation in order of right ascension.
 Since this star was the 68th star by right ascention in Cygnus, it was numbered 68 Cygni, the designation by which this star is most commonly known today, as most Latin-letter Bayer designations are no longer in common use.

 After the star was discovered to be variable, it was assigned a variable star designation.
 As the 1809th variable star without a Bayer designation to be discovered in Cygnus, 68 Cygni was assigned the designation V1809 Cygni in 1984.